amekusa/flex-params/README.md

 ```

 So if you want to assign `false` as the default value to `bar`,
-it would be like this:
+it would look like this:
 ```js
 { foo:'string', bar:['boolean', false] }
 ```